 6. The "Pro-Driver" experience and immersion

-The main product of the karting track is not the driving itself, but the feeling of being a race car driver.
-Appropriately designed accessories with prints (e.g., gloves with a silicone grip in the shape of your logo) complete the immersion loop.
-For organized groups (company team-building events, bachelor parties), matching gadgets build a sense of community and healthy competition, which translates into better memories of the event.
+The track’s main attraction isn’t the driving itself, but the feeling of being a race car driver.
+Thoughtfully designed printed accessories (such as gloves with a silicone grip shaped like your logo) complete the immersive experience.
+For organized groups (corporate team-building events, bachelor parties), matching merchandise fosters a sense of community and healthy competition, which translates into better memories of the event.
+A concrete example of this mechanism is gloves—see how personalized go-kart gloves generate a 150–300% margin at the register.

 Source: Mullin, B. J., et al. (2014).
 "Sport Marketing."
 Human Kinetics.